-Elucidating factors necessary to transplant extracellular electron transfer pathways
+Elucidating factors necessary to transplant extracellular electron transfer pathways (ended)

 It is so far not possible to reconstruct extended respiratory chains from native exoelectrogens in other organisms like Escherichia or Pseudomonas strains without tremendous losses regarding electron transfer rates.
 Hence, an understanding of fundamental parts of the electron transport chains or factors necessary to gain full activity of electron transfer chain components is missing.